About Greyfriars Bobby

 Greyfriars kirk is located at the junction of Candlemaker Row and George IV Bridge, opposite the National Museum of Scotland.
+The memorial statue to Greyfriars Bobby can be found directly outside the kirk entrance.

 For Greyfriars kirk telephone: 0131 225 1900